daviscook477/ToaMistakeTracker/README.md

 Need to check
 * What happens when trasmoging the projectiles to toa ones?
 Is the prayer orb projectile id maintained?
 * does the olm get a different set of animation ids when it's glowing?
-* Shamans goo gfx
 * Does the olm falling crystal have some gfx appear on the tick it deals damage? yes -> great use that, no -> probably use the projectile id
 * What is the falling crystal projectile id vs gfx id
-* Is there really nothing that can tell me the player got teleported animation/gfx-wise?
-I don't think there's a difference between teleporting 2 tiles versus just moving the 2 tiles on the same tick teleports occurs (unless the game prevents you from moving on the tick there's teleports in which case
-* we could use any player movement on that tick as an indicator that they messed up)
 * Why isn't the crystal burst detection working?
-* What about getting a list of NPC ids so I can properly detect rooms

 Are these done correctly?